-- a) The EOI/RFI may be published in case of non-sensitive items in at least one national daily and the website of DRDO and CPP Portal.
-The address of website should also be mentioned in the advertisement.
+- a) The EOI/RFI may be published in case of non-sensitive items on the website of DRDO and CPP Portal.
 Enquiry for seeking EOI should include in brief, the broad scope of work or service, inputs required by the Buyer.
 The prospective Sellers/ service provider may also be asked to forward their comments/ suggestions on the scope of the work or service projected in the enquiry.
 Normally three to four weeks time should be allowed for getting responses from interested prospective Sellers/ service providers. - b) Caution: No respondent will be eliminated at EOI stage unless it has been done for the sole purpose of pre-qualification of prospective bidders as per the provisions in Chapter 3 of this Manual.
-In such cases, the outcome of the pre-qualification process will be intimated to all respondent and RFP may be issued, with the approval of CFA, on Limited Bidding Mode (LBM) only to the pre-qualified vendors.
+In such cases, the outcome of the prequalification process will be intimated to all respondents and RFP may be issued, with the approval of CFA, on Limited Bidding Mode (LBM) only to the prequalified vendors.